Provable Meta-Learning with Low-Rank Adaptations: Introduction

 \subsection{Related Work}

-Meta-learning is a framework for learning models that can be rapidly adapted to new unseen tasks by leveraging access to prior tasks during training.
-For example, Model-Agnostic Meta-Learning (MAML) \citep{finn:2017:maml} is a popular, flexible method that aims to find a model that can be adapted to a new unseen task after a small number of steps of gradient descent on the unseen task's loss function.
-Further, other works have proposed methods specific to low-dimensional linear models and have shown strong results and connections between meta-learning and representation learning \citep{collins:2022:maml-anil-rep,Thekumparampil:2021:linear-metarep}.
+Meta-learning is a technique for learning models that can be rapidly adapted to unseen tasks by leveraging access to prior tasks during training.
+For example, Model-Agnostic Meta-Learning (MAML) \citep{finn:2017:maml} and Reptile \cite{nichol:2018:reptile} are popular methods that aim to find a model that can be adapted to a new task after a small number of steps of gradient descent on the new task's loss function.

+Prior analyses of gradient-based meta-learning for linear models consider learning a shared feature subspace across tasks \citep{collins:2022:maml-anil-rep,Thekumparampil:2021:linear-metarep,saunshi:2020:samp-comp-sep-meta}.
+This reduces to a subspace recovery problem, as each task reveals a linear measurement of this shared space.
+In contrast, we study tasks that are low-rank perturbations of a shared arbitrary matrix—a novel setting with distinct challenges.
+For instance, in our setting just three retraining tasks suffice to exactly recover the ground-truth parameters (Theorem~\ref{th:3orMoreTaskMin}), whereas subspace-based approaches require the number of tasks to exceed the subspace dimension.
+These differences motivate new analytical tools and lead to qualitatively different results.

-In the case of FMs, other lines of work have proposed meta-learning approaches where the task-specific adaptation incorporates PEFT methods rather than few-shot gradient updates of all model parameters. \citep{hong:2022:mkd,bansal:2022:map,gheini:2022:kwy} apply meta-learning with architecture adaptations that inject small task-specific trainable layers within the FM architecture. \citep{hou:2022:mlt} further combines architecture adaptations with parameter perturbation adaptations similar to LoRA.
-They consider a complicated meta-learning loss that separates the available training tasks data into training and testing tasks, and they update the adapters and FM weights over different splits of the data.
-Using combinations of architecture and parameter adaptation methods, they show empirical gains over retraining, then fine-tuning, and other gradient-based MAML-style algorithms. \citep{aghajanyan:2021:muppet} similarly proposes a multi-task objective that trains an FM on different tasks simultaneously to encourage learning a universally applicable representation.
-They force the FM to learn a common shared data representation and apply a different prediction head for each retraining task.
-They run extensive empirical studies and observe performance improvements in a large-scale setting when 15 or more tasks are used in the retraining stage.
+Many meta-learning approaches specific to FMs for incorporating PEFT-based adaptation have been proposed. \citep{hong:2022:mkd}, \citep{bansal:2022:map}, and \citep{gheini:2023:kwy} applied meta-learning with architecture adaptations that inject task-specific trainable layers within the FM architecture. \citep{hou:2022:mlt} combined architecture adaptations with parameter perturbations similar to LoRA.
+They considered a complicated loss that updates the adapters and FM weights over different splits of the data and showed empirical gains over standard retraining and other gradient-based MAML-style algorithms. \citep{aghajanyan:2021:muppet} proposed a multi-task objective that trains an FM on different tasks simultaneously to encourage learning a universally applicable representation.
+It forces the FM to learn a shared data representation but allows for task-specific prediction heads.
+Overall, these works each proposed a meta-learning or multi-task objective and showed empirical gains over standard retraining strategies.
+However, their experimental results motivate a deeper theoretical exploration of when standard retraining is insufficient relative to meta-learning approaches, how many tasks are needed to learn a rich representation, and how to best adapt to tasks unseen in the training stage.